top of page

 Sales capacity planning is the process of determining and optimizing the resources needed to achieve your desired sales targets.

-Before setting staffing goals, it is critical to understand your growth constraints.
+Before setting staffing goals and territory assignments, it is critical to understand your growth constraints.
 There are three possibilities for businesses with a direct sales model:

 Opportunity-processing constrained: Sales understaffed